ms-balzer/ms-balzer.github.io/README.md

 # BALZER LAB

-Official website of the **Balzer Lab**, a research group in nephrology studying molecular mechanisms of kidney disease, fibroinflammatory niches, and translational single-cell multi-omics.
+Official website of the **BALZER LAB**, a research group in nephrology studying molecular mechanisms of kidney disease, fibroinflammatory niches, and translational single-cell multi-omics.